 After we were sure everyone was on board, we started our search for a male.
 As luck, or providence, would have it, a male born just 5 days before DD, but from a different lineage, was still available at the breeder we had gotten DD from!
 We brought Butch home the day our sweet Doberman crossed the rainbow bridge.
 We named him in honor of my father, whose nickname as a child had been Butch.
 This was the birth of what became Dixie Pugs (DixieDarlings is our AKC kennel name).
 We spent the next year reading, researching and learning anything and everything we could about the breeding side of Pugs, we wanted to go forward with as much knowledge as we could, so we would not only be prepared but so that we could offer the puppies the most comprehensive early life as possible.

 In the summer of 2013, we had our first litter and we hit the ground running.
-We love our dogs, they give me a sense of purpose, even more now that my children are older and more self-sufficient.
+We love our dogs, they give me a sense of purpose, even more now that my children are grown and independent.
 They snuggle with me and comfort me on days when the pain is so overwhelming, I can’t physically do anything.
 The puppies give me a goal and help me feel useful.
 I’m preparing them for their future families.
 Reading and learning about the breed never stops, it’s important to us that not only are our dogs healthy, but that our puppies are healthy, meet or exceed the breed standard, are socialized, have a good temperament and are ready for their new environment.